The app certification process

 Your app's packages are digitally signed to protect them against tampering after they have been released.
 Once this phase has begun, you can no longer cancel your submission or change its release date.

-While your app is in the publishing phase, the Show details link in the Status column for your app’s submission will let you know when your new packages and Store listing details become available to customers on each of your supported OS versions.
+While your app is in the publishing phase, the Show details link in the Status column for your app’s submission lets you know when your new packages and Store listing details are available to customers on each of your supported OS versions.
 Steps that have not yet completed will show Pending.
-Your app will remain in the publishing phase until the process has completed, meaning that the new packages and listing details are available to all of your app’s potential customers.
-This can take up to 24 hours.
+Your app will remain in the publishing phase until the process has completed, meaning that the new packages and/or listing details are available to all of your app’s potential customers.

 In the Store